CastleLabs/water-level/README.md

 ## Overview

-This water monitoring system uses two eTape water level sensors to detect leaks by comparing water levels between a main container (reference sensor) and a sealed control container (control sensor).
+This water monitoring system uses two eTape water level sensors to detect leaks by comparing water levels between a main container (reference sensor) and a control container (control sensor).
 When the difference exceeds a configurable threshold, the system triggers alerts via web dashboard and optional Slack notifications.

 ### Key Features